 The penile implant is the most effective cure for ED due to diabetes.
 Diabetics tend to have the most severe form of ED that is resistant to conservative, non-surgical therapies.
-About one third of all patients undergoing penile implant have diabetes .
+About one-third of all patients undergoing penile implants have diabetes.

 Although controversial, the answer is yes.
-The risk of implant infection is slightly higher in diabetics compared to non- diabetes.
+The risk of implant infection is slightly higher in diabetics compared to non-diabetics.
 One very large study shows the rate of implant infection in diabetics was 1.8% and the rate in non-diabetics was 1.5%.

-There are several reasons why diabetics have an increased risk for infection.
+There are several reasons why diabetics have an increased risk of infection.
 For example, diabetics tend to have poor wound healing.
 In addition, diabetics tend to have an impaired immune system.

 Diet and exercise will also decrease all of the cardiovascular risk factors associated with diabetes.
 This will reduce the risk of all of the complications related to surgery and anesthesia – not just infection.

-So – if you are diabetic, not only can the penile implant restore your sex life, but it can improve your health.
+So, if you are diabetic, not only can the penile implant restore your sex life, but it can improve your health.
+Call us at

 Selvin, E, Burnett, Al, Platz, EA, Prevalence and Risk Factors For Erectile Dysfunction in the US, American Journal of Medicine, 2007, 120, 151-157